6 tips for success

-This may come as a surprise to many, but almost all of what determines being a successful business owner is in your own head.
-Take Caleb, for example: His limiting beliefs about not having a degree from a fancy business school and that he should settle for 10% yearly growth were holding him back from being the successful business owner he could be.
+Most of the factors that determine your success as a business owner are already in your own head.
+Take Caleb, for example: His limiting beliefs about not having a degree from a fancy business school and that he must settle for 10% yearly growth were holding him back from being the successful business owner he could be.
 He shattered those beliefs after attending Business Mastery and adopted the psychology of a very successful business owner.
 It didn’t matter that he was younger than all his competitors or hadn’t gone to the best business school.
 Because he believed he could be successful, he was way ahead of the game.

 Take some time to think about what makes you unique as a person.
 Were you raised in a different country or by a single parent?
 Did you go a non-traditional educational route by attending trade school or forgoing higher education altogether?
 Did you travel to remote and interesting places, and did those travels shape your beliefs?
 Dig deep and identify everything that makes you different from your competition, then find ways to integrate these differences into your role as a leader.

 Embracing your individuality does not mean you can’t learn from those who have already learned how to become a successful business owner.
 Even Tony Robbins relied on influential role models like Jim Rohn and John Grinder when he was establishing his own business.
-To identify role models, make sure you look at leaders in your industry as well as those in completely different types of businesses.
-You don’t have to limit yourself to one!
-Most truly successful business owners have multiple role models and mentors who span a variety of industries.
-You might also look into working with a business coach or doing some training to help you learn from others.
+To identify role models, make sure you look at leaders in your industry as well as those in completely different ones.
+Most truly successful business owners have multiple role models and mentors spanning a variety of industries.
+You might also look into working with a business coach or doing some training to learn from others.

-Of course, to step out of the role of operator and still be a successful business owner, you must have the right team in place.
-Building a successful team is based on knowing the true natures of those you hire and making sure they are in the proper roles.
-Your team members must be able to understand themselves and how they fit into the bigger picture.
+To step out of the role of operator and still be a successful business owner, you must have the right team in place.
+Building a successful team is based on knowing the true nature of those you hire and placing them in the proper roles.
+Your team members must understand themselves and how they fit into the bigger picture.
 Being a successful business owner is about inspiring others, and the leaders on your team must also have this skill so they can gain and keep the trust and loyalty of those who work under them.
-When you become adept in putting teams like this in place, you can hand over the reins and work on higher level issues in business development without having to worry about day-to-day issues that eat up your time and energy.
+When you become adept in building teams like this, you can hand over the reins and focus on higher level issues in business development.
+Leave the day-to-day issues that eat up time and energy to your capable team.

 Ready to take your business to the next level and learn how to become a successful business owner?
 Apply to attend Business Mastery today!